 Meaningful engaging experiences are important for everyone; this does not change when someone develops dementia.

-To learn more about The Virtual Forest, contact our Customer Relations team, Centre for Dementia Learning, (03) 9816 5708 or email@example.com.
+To learn more about The Virtual Forest, contact the Centre for Dementia Learning, 1300 DEMENTIA (1300 336 368) or email email@example.com

 For technical support, call Jim Pyatt, 03 9816 5715 or email firstname.lastname@example.org